swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 * details about the failed test including the values that were not equal
 * the total number of tests that were completed
 * the time it took to run those tests

+**Practice using git:** Commit this change to the repository

+    git add test_stats.py
+    git commit -m "Using nose tools to get even better output"

 ## What should I test?